Theresa Hak Kyung Cha: Education

-As a graduate student, she became close friends with Mechert and even became his teaching assistant in 1976.
+As a graduate student, she became close friends with faculty member Jim Melchert, and even became his teaching assistant in 1976.
 As Cha's interest in film grew, she studied at Berkeley under Bertrand Augst, who recalls her interest in poetry written by Stéphane Mallarmé and plays by Samuel Beckett.
 According to Augst, Cha felt an affinity with Mallarmé's associative and restrained use of language.
 Beckett's highly reductive style of theater found echoes in the spare setting of Cha's performances.
 More than the stylistic influence of Beckett or Mallarmé, Cha's studies of film theory with Augst had perhaps the greatest effect on her development.
-Augst taught his students structural and semiological film analysis, frequently using an Athena projector, which can slow a film to a single frame.
-This frame-by-frame study greatly inspired Cha's own films and use of video stills.
+From these studies, Cha hoped to integrate film theory into her art practice.
+In an application for an extension of her grant to study in Paris, Cha wrote: "It is essential for me to see the possibilities of Film-making as an expression closely tied with other expressions supported by its theory as Reference to see the application of theory to actual works followed by a re-recognition, 'realization' of the theory in practice."